 Of all the parts on your car, the catalytic converter may be one of the most expensive, which is why it’s commonly a target for theft.
 It’s the precious metals inside that make this component so valuable, leading you to wonder – how much platinum is in a catalytic converter?

-In this guide, we examine how platinum is removed from the catalytic converter and we discuss the other metals that can be found inside.
-We also dive deeper into the worth of the catalytic converter and show you how to protect yours from being stolen.
+In this guide, I examine how platinum is removed from the catalytic converter and I discuss the other metals that can be found inside.
+I also dive deeper into the worth of the catalytic converter and show you how to protect yours from being stolen.

 How Much Platinum is Recovered from a Catalytic Converter?